Skip to contents

 Flexible and accessible

-The research field is highly heterogeneous in: the choice of sensor brand,, data format, the study protocols used, and the research questions it tries to answer.
+The research field is highly heterogeneous in: the choice of sensor brand, data format, the study protocols used, and the research questions it tries to answer.
 At the same time many within the field lack the time or skills to write their own custom data processing software.
 GGIR aims to be flexible to handle all these different scenarios and at the same time remain accessible to those who lack time or skills to write software.
-Further, we hope GGIR is of use to those without the financial resources for commercial software, although we would like stress that we are not a charity and depend on paid or unpaid voluntary efforts from contributors.
+Further, we hope GGIR is of use to those without the financial resources for commercial software, although we would like stress that we are not a charity and depend on paid and unpaid contributions from the community.

 Algorithm design